-Air Fryer Mashed Potato Bites with Bacon
+Air Fryer Mashed Potato Balls (Crispy Potato Bites with Bacon)

 Potato bites are similar to a fritter.
 You might like to try out these zucchini fritters, which are crispy outside tender center.
 Or for another tasty air fryer recipe, whip up these garlic parmesan air fryer fries!